dashpay/docs/developers/testnet.rst

 - Your masternode configuration file must also specify testnet mode.
 Add the following line when setting up *dash.conf* on the masternode: testnet = 1
+- As for mainnet masternodes, the RPC username and password must contain alphanumeric characters only
 - When cloning sentinel, you may need to clone the development branch using the ``-b`` option, for example: ``git clone -b core-v0.12.2.x https://github.com/dashpay/sentinel.git``